dannflor/startup/README.md

 We've already written dummy data into the server so that we can send it to the views.
 Doing it like this is actually *less* work than hardcoding all of the dummy data into the view, and as a bonus it means we have a super headstart on the services assignment as well.

+## Startup Javascript
+We let our javascript efforts take shape around removing the serverside templating in favor of fetching dummy data from APIs and constructing lists/grids/various elements out of it.
+It's pretty annoying not being able to visualize the shape of the data beyond modifying its attributes line by line.
+I'll be looking forward to getting some semblance of reusable HTML again with react components.

+You need to set `<script>` tags to be `type=module` to use ES module features like `export`.
+It will just freak out otherwise.

+`textContent` is more performant than `innerText`, who knew??

+The way there's a flow of data through parameters as we pass them to stuff like `onclick` functions kind of reminds me of data flow in React.
+I hope the way we've architected it translates well to React because of that.

+Once again we wrote a bunch of backend logic while writing the js to save ourselves work.
+We're launching right into backend stuff now to get the game RUNNING.

 # Sam's notes:

 ## Merge conflicts